clux/shipcat/README.md

 Mac users can use the [docker image](./Dockerfile) built from master.
 There's a [convenience invocation in cathulk](https://github.com/Babylonpartners/cathulk/blob/master/Makefile#L3) where it's designed to be used.

 ## Usage
-To create an initial manifest, use `shipcat init`.

 In general, add keys to your `shipcat.yml` file in the [cathulk repo](https://github.com/Babylonpartners/cathulk) and make sure `shipcat validate` passes.

 If you have `vault` credentials you can generate the complete kube file.